Opinion: Harry and Meghan's funeral humiliation

 The Duke of Sussex has not only lost his adored grandmother, one of his reportedly staunchest and last allies inside the royal family, but he has been dealt blow after mortifying blow thanks to Buckingham Palace's chaotic handling of events.

 On Monday morning NZ time, the Order of Service for Her Majesty's funeral was released and there on page eight was just the latest indignity lumped on the 38-year-old's famous ginger head.
-When he and wife Meghan, Duchess of Sussex take their place in the procession following the Queen's coffin into Westminster Abbey, they will be forced to walk behind his nine-year-old nephew Prince George and seven-year-old niece Princess Charlotte.
+When he and wife Meghan, Duchess of Sussex take their place in the procession following the Queen's coffin into Westminster Abbey, they will be forced to walk behind his 9-year-old nephew, Prince George, and 7-year-old niece, Princess Charlotte.

-As hundreds of millions, if not billions, of people tune in globally to watch the Queen's funeral, they will also bear witness to the fact that Harry, born the spare to the heir, has been supplanted, and his irrelevance to the Crown will never be more obvious.
+As hundreds of millions, if not billions, of people tune in globally to watch the Queen's funeral, they will also bear witness to the fact that Harry, born the spare to the heir, has been supplanted.
+His irrelevance to the Crown will never be more obvious.

 For the Duke of Sussex, the news that he will have to literally fall in place behind two primary schoolers just caps off what must have been two of the most discomfiting weeks of his adult life.